masc-ucsc/docs/docs/pyrope/05b-statements.md

 * Variable declaration shadowing is not allowed and a compiler error is generated.

-* Expressions can have multiple scopes but they are not allowed to have side-effects for variables outside the scope or scope state.
+* Expressions can have multiple scopes but they are not allowed to have side effects for variables outside the scope or scope state.
 The [evaluation order](02-basics.md#evaluation-order) provides more details on expressions evaluation order.

 * When used in an expression or lambda, the last statement in the scope can be an expression.

-* A expression scope, not lambda, can be terminated with the `break` statement that can also return a value.
+* An expression scope, not lambda, can be terminated with the `break` statement that can also return a value.
 A `return` statement terminates the lambda scope, not the expression scope.